smileyface/LGS-Stock-Checker/docs/srd.md

 -   **[5.1.2]** Availability checks shall be performed by background workers to avoid blocking the main application and user interface.
 -   **[5.1.3]** The system shall cache availability results (e.g., in Redis) to minimize redundant web scraping and improve performance.
 -   **[5.1.4]** The system shall notify the user in real-time via WebSockets when new availability data is found for a card they are tracking.
--   **[5.1.5]** The system shall notify the user when an availability check is initiated for a specific card/store pair, allowing the UI to show a "checking..." state.
 -   **[5.1.6]** The system shall recheck card availability at regular intervals.